guptaNswati/holbertonschool-low_level_programming/README.md

 # Low Level C Programming

 This repository contains projects for training in the low-level track at [Holberton School](https://holbertonschool.com).
-Each folder contains projects in C from beginners to advance level.
+All projects are in C and are designed to learn C from a beginners level to the advanced level.

 ## Styling and Specifications
 All C programs are complied with gcc 4.8 on Ubuntu 14.04 LTS.
-They comply with [schools formatting checker](https://github.com/holbertonschool/Betty), based on [Linux Kernel coding style] to facilitate good coding style.
+They comply with [schools formatting checker](https://github.com/holbertonschool/Betty), based on [Linux Kernel coding style].
 All programs were written from the Bash, using Emacs.
 In most of the exercises, standard library functions were not used, excepts``printf``, ``malloc``, ``free`` and  ``exit`` and was required to write the necessary/helper functions.

 ### Compilation
 All programs must compile with gcc, using with the flags below: